qverron/probe_design/README.md

 - Place your reference genome in the `data/ref/` folder.
 Make sure that the chromosome naming matches with the reference genome name provided in `all_regions.tsv`.

+- The reference folder can alternatively be gathered using `get_ref_genome.sh`.
+  In that case, adjust the script manually with the correct Ensembl address for your genome of interest.

 - Generate all required subfolders: